 If your child wants a purple bar but gets a pink one, she's not going to be happy.
 If the junior gymnastics bar you are considering comes in a variety of colors, confer with your child to pick her favorite.

-In the $200 to $300 range, you are more likely find a junior gymnastics bar that has the features you need at a comfortable price.
-These models will have a sturdy base and adjustable height, and they should come with a multi-year warranty.
+In the $200 to $300 range, you are more likely to find a junior gymnastics bar that has the features you need at a comfortable price.
+These models will have a sturdy base and adjustable height.

 Additionally, like any other activity, the bar can serve as a fun release to burn off energy in a productive way.